 Within the SDMX-ML Structure Message, there is a pattern for versioning and external referencing which should be pointed out.
 The identifiers are qualified by their version numbers – that is, an object with an Agency of “A”, and ID of “X” and a version of “1.0” is a different object than one with an Agency of “A’, an ID of “X”, and a version of “1.1”.

+The production versions of identifiable objects/resources should only be changed in a limited way by setting the isFinal attribute set to ‘true”.
+When the isFinal attribute is set to “true” the ability to change this version of the object is limited to a few use cases.
+The components of a Maintainable object that can be changed when the object is marked as final are:

+Name – this applies to the Maintainable object and its contained elements, such a Code in a Code list.

+Description - this applies to the Maintainable object and its contained elements, such a Code in a Code list.

+Annotation - this applies to the Maintainable object and its contained elements, such a Code in a Code list.

+validTo

+validFrom

+structureURL

+serviceURL

+uri

+isExternalReference

+Outside of these exceptions the only way that a final object can be changed is by creating a new (higher) version.

-The production versions of identifiable objects/resources are assumed to be static – that is, they have their isFinal attribute set to ‘true”.
-Once in production, and object cannot change in any way, or it must be versioned.
-For cases where an object is not static, the isFinal attribute must have a value of “false”, but non-final objects should not be used outside of a specific system designed to accommodate them.
+During development of structural metadata objects it is recommended that the isFinal attribute is given a value of “false” (this is the default if no isFinal attribute is set), but non-final objects should not be used outside of a specific system designed to accommodate them.
 For most purposes, all objects should be declared final before use in production.

 This mechanism is an “early binding” one – everything with a versioned identity is a known quantity, and will not change.
 It is worth pointing out that in some cases relationships are essentially one-way references: an illustrative case is that of Categories.
 While a Category may be referenced by many dataflows and metadata flows, the addition of more references from flow objects does not version the Category.
 This is because the flows are not properties of the Categories – they merely make references to it.
 If the name of a Category changed, or its sub-Categories changed, then versioning would be necessary.